MichaelAquilina/Some-2D-RPG/TASKS.md

 - [] - Refactor naming in LPC content.
 - [] - Implement Content Importer, Processor and Writer for: animation files, tileset files and tiled map files.
 (Supposed to be much faster).
 - [] - Refactoring of the Pathfinding namespace.
-- [IP] - Add some new monsters to the map, maybe something that walks - in which case start implemeting A* algorithm.
-Check repository used by behindcurtain.
-- [IP] - Collision detection between entities.
-		 - The current works relatively well but some form of optimizations need to be performed to reduce CPU usage.
-		 - Some forms of physics to allow proper reaction would be better.
-- [] - Change boundingbox back to a Rectangle - the slight loss in data should not be a huge deal and should increase performance by a lot.
 - [] - Allow Specification of Repeat '1', '2', '3' etc... apart from the standard True or False.
 - [] - Provide queuing option in GetKeyboardownState in KeyboardExtensions.
 - [] - Consider removing hard coded nature of group and state in DrawableSet and just allow it to be added as a List of possibles (or a dictionary)